Azure/azure-iot-sdk-node/readme.md

    * [Device SDK](./device/core/readme.md)
    * [Service SDK](./service/readme.md)

-* **Working with the SDKs code**: if you are working with the SDKs code to modify it or to contibute changes, then you can clone the repository and build the libraries following [these instructions](./doc/node-devbox-setup.md).
+* **Working with the SDKs code**: if you are working with the SDKs code to modify it or to contribute changes, then you can clone the repository and build the libraries following [these instructions](./doc/node-devbox-setup.md).

 ## Samples